+electronic trading agreement

-If this is your first time logging n with a Master User ID, the Electronic Trading Agreement (ETA) will appear.
-It must be read and accepted to proceed into the pricing application.
-In order to read and accept the agreement, scroll through the agreement and click on the “I accept” button.
-The ETA will always be available through a link inside the pricing application in the bottom left hand corner.
+If this is your first time logging on with a Master User ID, you will be presented with the Electronic Trading Agreement (ETA).
+It must be read and accepted to proceed into the quotes screen.
+In order to accept the ETA after reading it, scroll through it and click on the “I accept” button at the end.

-The commodities will then appear on your web-page after a few seconds.
+A list of products and prices will then appear on your web-page.

+The ETA will always be available for viewing and printing by clicking on the link in the bottom left hand corner of the quotes screen.

 filtering & creating composites

-To view your choice of quotations, EnronOnline allows for composite screens to be created.
+To view a choice of products and quotations, EnronOnline allows for composite screens to be created.

-To filter the quotations and create your own favorite pages use the navigation on the left hand side of the Quotes Page.
-Further instructions can be found in this guide.
+To filter the products and quotations and create your own favorite pages, use the navigation bar on the left hand side of the quotes screen.
+Further instructions can be found in this Guide.

-transacting
+submitting offers to buy or sell

-After logging in, the Quotes Page will appear.
-You should see a list of products together with their corresponding bid and offer quotes and volumes.
+After logging in, the quotes screen will appear.
+You will see a list of products together with their corresponding bid and offer quotes and volumes.

-To offer to buy or sell a particular product to or from Enron, simply move your mouse over the bid or offer price cell for that Product and click on the price.
+To offer to Enron to buy or sell a particular product, simply move your mouse over the bid or offer price cell for that product and click on the price.

 A submission window will appear.

-Clicking on the ‘Submit’ button will send your offer to Enron (other features of the Submission Box are outlined in detail in Section xxxxxxxxxx of this Guide).
+Clicking on the ‘Submit’ button will send your offer to Enron (other features of the Submission Box are outlined in detail in the 'transacting' Section of this Guide).

-If a ‘Submit’ button is not visible this will be replaced by a ‘Read GTC’ button Which means that you will need to read and accept the General Terms & Conditions prior to submitting an offer to Enron.
+If a ‘Submit’ button is not visible, this will be replaced by a ‘Read GTC’ button.
+This means that you will need to read and accept the General Terms & Conditions (GTC) for the product prior to submitting an offer to Enron.

-If your transaction was successful, you will see it appear at the top of the Transactions section on the lower part of the Quotes Page.
+If your offer is successfully processed, you will see it appear at the top of the Transactions section on the lower part of the quotes screen.

 help

-There is a comprehensive Help Guide available on the Quotes Page which is accessible by clicking on the Help bar on the left hand side of the Quotes Page.
+There is a comprehensive Help Guide, available on the quotes screen, which is accessible by clicking on the Help bar on the left hand side of the quotes screen.

-There are also HelpDesks available to personally answer your calls + 01 713 853 4357 for the Americas and +44 (0) 20 7783 7783 for other regions.
+There are also HelpDesks available to answer personally your calls + 01 713 853 4357 for the Americas and +44 (0) 20 7783 7783 for other regions.

 master user functionality

-The Master User ID which allows you to set up other traders within your company.
-This gives you considerable flexibility as you do not need to contact Enron to set up new Users and allows you to set up Users with appropriate access according to how your organization is structured.
+The Master User ID allows you to set up other Users within your company to transact via EnronOnline.
+This gives you considerable flexibility as you do not need to contact Enron to set up new Users and you can set up Users with different types of access to view or trade according to how your company is structured.

-In order for your company to transact with EnronOnline, you need to have at least one Master User ID but may have multiple Master User ID’s as required.
+In order for your company to transact via EnronOnline, you need to have at least one Master User ID, but you may also have multiple Master User ID’s as required.
 The Master User ID is issued by Enron to your company once we have approved your Password Application (PA).

-Setting up other Users
+setting up other Users

-Select “Administration” from the bottom of the quotes screen (only you and other Master Users in your company (legal entity) will be able to see or access this feature), the functionality allows you to:
+Select “Administration” from the bottom of the quotes screen (only you and other Master Users in your company (legal entity) will be able to see or access this feature).The functionality allows you to:

 Add New Users (and Back Office Users)